jacasta2/cc_default/README.md

 The modeling work can be found in the folder **ml**.
 I hope to update this work with a neural network model and a hyperparameter tuning using cross-validation to address overfitting.

-I highly appreciate feedback and you can reach out to me on [LinkedIn](https://www.linkedin.com/in/jaime-data-science/) any time.
+I highly appreciate feedback and you can reach out to me on [LinkedIn](https://bit.ly/jaime-linkedin) any time.
+I'm also working on other projects.
+Check this out in my [personal website](https://bit.ly/jaime-website).

 Thanks for reading!